More and more people inside and outside the mobile industry are talking about artificial intelligence, or AI.

-Meanwhile, machine learning, unsurprisingly, centers on learning about the world.
+Meanwhile, machine learning, unsurprisingly, centres on learning about the world.
 It focuses on solving more practical and, often, more narrowly defined problems.
 As such, it contributes to AI decision-making by detecting patterns and inferring connections within sets of data.

-When industries like banking, market analysis, and even manufacturing are drowning in data, machine learning offers the opportunity to sift through and organize it, faster and more efficiently than having humans work their way through it all.
+When industries like banking, market analysis, and even manufacturing are drowning in data, machine learning offers the opportunity to sift through and organise it, faster and more efficiently than having humans work their way through it all.

 Uses of artificial intelligence and machine learning in the mobile industry

-A lot of talk about AI in the mobile world centers around improving services, including customer services.
+A lot of talk about AI in the mobile world centres around improving services, including customer services.
 Mobile network operators (MNOs) have a wealth of data about their customers, and sifting that data using artificial intelligence and machine learning can help understand those customers.
 This sifted data can be used in a variety of ways.